awslabs/aurora-dsql-django/reference/ADAPTER_BEHAVIOR.md

 ## Check constraints are skipped during migrations

-**Behavior:** The Aurora DSQL adapter automatically skips check constraint creation and removal operations during migrations.
+**Behavior:** The Aurora DSQL adapter for Django automatically skips check constraint creation and removal operations during migrations.

 **Impact:**
 - Check constraints are not enforced at the database level